dusk-network/docs-public/src/content/docs/learn/guides/erc20-staking.md

 ---
 title: Dusk-ERC20 Staking
-description: "Quick guide and FAQ for the ERC20 DUSK ITN2 staking incentive"
+description: Quick guide and FAQ for the ERC20 DUSK ITN2 staking incentive.
 ---

 ## Quick guide on how to unstake DUSK